benfielding74/markdown_converter_app/README.md

 ## How to use

 Your Confluence HTML export will download in a `.zip` file.
-Unzip this fileto a convenient location, this will act as your source directory.
+Unzip this file to a convenient location, this will act as your source directory.
 If using the binary then run:

 `markdownconverter -s <path to source directory or individual file>`